PhoenixTales/phoenix-docs/story/armours/gladiators.md

 ## Concept vs. Ingame Discrepancies

-Todo: Add Ralfs final concept arts in comparison to the Alpha versions below and describe all the differences between concept and ingame realisation and how we can improve the armours based on the concepts.
+Todo: Add Ralfs final concept arts in comparison to the Alpha versions below and describe the differences between concept and ingame realisation and how we can improve the armours based on the concepts.

 ### SldL